What is RSS and what can you do with it?

 Are you ready to make RSS feeds work for you?

 You have an RSS feed to utilize to gain new subscribers and exposure.
-You can also subscribe to other websites’ feeds to stay in the know or display other’s feeds to complement your content.
+You can also subscribe to other websites’ feeds to stay informed or display others’ feeds to complement your content.

 Now that you know what to do with RSS feeds, how will you use them to your advantage?